 Vegan protein chia pudding with frozen wild blueberries is a delicious high protein breakfast recipe.
 A variety of seeds and nuts pack this chia seed pudding with 29 grams of protein without any protein powder!

-Add soy milk and frozen blueberries to the chia seeds and mix to combine.
+Add 5 ounces soy milk and 50 grams wild blueberries to the chia seeds and mix to combine.

 Let the mixture sit for a few minutes then stir again.
 Scrape down the sides and bottom of the jar to ensure all of the chia seeds are incorporated and will absorb the milk.